Namita-5/New-York-City-Airbnb-Open-Data/README.md

 Airbnb NYC 2019 data contains listing activity and metrics.

 # In this project, I would like to choose the best prediction model for price.

+AirBnB acts as a broker between listing owners and customers.
+It sets up prices of listing according to multiple parameters and provides independence to listing owners to decide their own prices.
+However, with growing business , it would be a better idea if AirBnB can help new owners registering into portal with estimating prices that could enable them more customers and also provide affordable accomodation options to customers.
+We will build up a model which on basis of past pattern sets up smart pricing mechanism.